YashavikaSingh/rl_sequence_modeling_blog/index.md

 **What it means:** Higher sparsity = more focused attention (fewer positions attended).
 Lower variance = more uniform distribution.
 These differences reflect architectural choices: DT's autoregressive RTG conditioning vs TT's joint trajectory modeling.
 Higher sparsity may improve interpretability but reduce robustness; lower variance captures global patterns but may miss critical details.

+**Connection to Performance:** The sparsity analysis directly relates to the error propagation findings: TT's higher sparsity contributes to its lower error accumulation, explaining its superior performance on sparse-reward and long-horizon tasks.

 ## Compute Cost Comparison